 In the 16th century, Khiva became the capital of the newly founded Khiva Khanate, a state that stretched over parts of present-day Uzbekistan, Turkmenistan and Kazakhstan.
 At this time, the construction of cultural buildings such as madrasahs, mosques and palaces began.

 above sea level

-Railway connections: In 2018 a Khiva railway station was built, which now provides direct rail connections to Bukhara.
+Railway connections: Khiva railway station was built in 2018 and currently provides direct rail connections to Bukhara.